Cognigy/Documentation/docs/insights/glossary.md

 ## L

 _**Live Agent**_
-: A dashboard in Cognigy Insights that presents Live Agent metrics for a specific virtual agent.
+: A dashboard in Cognigy Insights that presents Live Agent metrics for a specific AI Agent.
 For more information, read the [Live Agent](dashboards/live-agent.md) documentation.

 _**Live Agent Handovers**_
 : An Indicator chart that displays the number of handovers.
-Handovers occur when a virtual agent transfers a conversation to a human agent, and multiple handovers may occur during a session.
+Handovers occur when a AI Agent transfers a conversation to a human agent, and multiple handovers may occur during a session.
 For more information, read the [Live Agent Escalations](dashboards/live-agent.md#live-agent-handovers) documentation.

 _**Local Filter**_
 : The Local Filters are specific to a dashboard or an explorer.
 For more information, see the [Local Filter](explorers/message.md) example.